Cher’s Famous Art

 from earlier illustration (1951) and painting (1961)

-As I pondered on a famous art work that would be pertinent to the horrendous current events of racism and violence in the Twin Cities, Minnesota, this past week with the death of George Floyd at the hands of the police, this verse and artwork came to mind.
+I pondered long on an appropriate famous art work that would be pertinent to the horrendous current events of racism and violence in the Twin Cities, Minnesota, this past week.
+With the death of George Floyd at the hands of the police, this verse and artwork came to mind.
 If we all applied the Golden Rule to our lives, the world would be a much different place.

 “Do unto others as you would have them do unto you” (Matthew 7:12), is considered the 2nd Great Commandment in the Bible and has a comparable maxim in most, if not all, world religions.